johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 \sum_{x \in \text{possibilities}} p(x) \cdot -log(p(x))
 $$

 Shannon called this measure **entropy**.
-It is a measure both of the number of bits required to specify a value, and the amount of uncertainty we have about that value.
+It simultaneously measures the number of bits required to specify a value, and the amount of uncertainty we have about that value.

 Shannon also proved this holds for any probability distribution.

-For all possibilities are equally probable ($p = 1/n$), this reduces to:
+For the special case where all possibilities are equally probable ($p = 1/n$), this reduces to:

 $$
 \sum_{x} \frac{1}{n} \cdot -log\left(\frac{1}{n}\right) = log(n)